Q: How have demographic and societal changes in the Bay Area affected the trajectory of the college?

 Q: What is your vision for future changes at the college?

 A: I would like to see our college expand further into General Education.
 We do have a number of quantitative reasoning courses that are in queue to be approved.
-Currently, our courses are heavily embedded in the GE, so that most students can get a minor in the College of Ethnic Studies through taking all of their general education courses with us.
+Currently, our courses are heavily embedded in the GE, so that most students can get a minor in the College of Ethnic Studies by taking all of their general education courses with us.
 But how revolutionary would it be if all students, regardless of their major, were to complete their general education entirely within the College of Ethnic Studies?
-We would still need to develop additional courses in physical and laboratory sciences among other areas, but this would be my dream of how expansive the College of Ethnic Studies could be in defining the larger University and educate masses of Californians on the importance of advancing Black, indigenous, and other people of color.
+We would still need to develop additional courses in physical and laboratory sciences among other areas, but this would be my dream of how expansive the College of Ethnic Studies could be in defining the larger University and educating masses of Californians on the importance of advancing Black, indigenous, and other people of color.

 We are also constantly working on increasing the number of minors and majors in our college since we know students with ethnic studies degrees retain and graduate at higher rates than others.
 We hope to better reach folx who would like to seek a college degree but lack access to higher education.
 This includes Californians who may have completed some college but never returned, as well as people who are incarcerated.
 We are in the midst of creating a pipeline for these future students.